z669016/adventofcode-2022/README.md

 all divider values.
 After each calculation, you can reduce the value again by taking the remainder after dividing the value by the lcm of all divisors.
 For part 2, I replaced the default bored function (```value -> value -> 3```) with the lcm version (```value -> value % lcm```).
 For the rest, the solution is identical.

+## Day 12
+A BFS today, and the rules for next possible step are determined by the height differences.
+Pretty straight forward.
+For part one start in S, and move to E (where E is height z).
+For part 2, treat S as height a, and take the shortest route starting from any a.